Life requires a measure of faith that only God gives

 Memories of the Measure of Faith of a Daddy

-It was just 8 years and one day ago today that my Daddy went to heaven.
-He was a man that did not think more highly than he ought to think.
-This is the time of year when I get to thinking about what a humble hero he was.
-He is one of those men that fought for our country in World War II.
+My Daddy was a man that did not think more highly than he ought to think.
+And I often think about what a humble hero he was.
+He was one of those men that fought for our country in World War II.
 He dealt with such horrific events that he did not even talk of them.
 As a young girl I often wondered why my Daddy did not talk about the war and I never had the answer until the day they put his body in the ground.
 My Uncle Tommy (Daddy’s brother) told me that he did not speak of it for the same reason many veterans of war do not speak of it — because it brought on the nightmares.
-So it was better to keep silent.
+So, it was better to keep silent.

 I never knew my Daddy was a decorated veteran, but indeed he was.
-We found this out when we were going through his personal things shortly after he passed.
-We were searching for his DD 214 (Certificate of Release or Discharge from Active Duty).
+We found this out when we were going through his personal things shortly after he went to Heaven.
+We were searching for his DD214 (Certificate of Release or Discharge from Active Duty).
 We were getting ready to meet with the Funeral Director and we needed that important document to prove his service in the military.
-Along with that DD 214 were various other papers and then to our surprise — there they were — 4 bronze stars hidden away for all those years.
+Along with that DD214 were various other papers and then to our surprise — there they were — 4 bronze stars hidden away for all those years.
 WOW!
 We were speechless.

 I am thankful to my brother-in-law Rob (also an armed forces veteran) for arranging for the full honors that were presented to my Daddy at the cemetery.
 Rob worked hard and made lots of telephone calls to make this happen.
 And you know what?
 My Daddy deserved every minute it took to arrange it just as he deserved every salute from everyone involved.
 I will never forget when we came around the bend in the vehicle and saw those men — waiting for us in full salute.
 The American flag never looked more beautiful than it did when it was spread over the casket that held the body of my Daddy.
 The notes from the bugle were especially sweet that day in early July, 2005 as they resonated into the sticky summer air in Ohio.